 Programmatic job advertising platforms like pandoIQ use AI-enabled algorithms and Big Data to mine years and years of historical performance data across millions of job ad campaigns.
 With this information, pandoIQ is able to determine the ideal targeting strategy for each job type.
 And these proprietary algorithms are capable of doing much more than just determining the best places to advertise your jobs.
 The algorithms can even determine how long a job ad should be promoted on a specific site before it will no longer get results.
 But all you really need to know?
 AI analyzes all the data so you don’t have to.
 And the end result is faster and better candidate sourcing and audience targeting.

-Smart recruiters are making AI part of their recruitment sourcing strategies—so they can make even smarter decisions.
+Smart recruiters are turning to AI candidate sourcing — so they can make even smarter decisions.